thofma/Tally.jl/README.md

       └                                        ┘
 ```

+See `?Tally.plot` for a list of options on how to customize this plot, which includes giving it a title or choosing a different ordering.

 ### Plotting a tally using Plots.jl

-If you have Plots.jl installed, you can also plot it using this functionality:
+If you have Plots.jl installed and loaded, you can also plot it using this functionality:

 ```julia
 julia> T = tally(rand(-1:1, 10, 10))